RE-MO-SH/Simple-GUI-FFMPEG/README.md

 # Simple-GUI-FFMPEG

-This app is a simple code for convenient using of FFMAPEG and EXIFTOOL.
+This app is a simple code for convenient using of FFMPEG and EXIFTOOL.

 Easy convert video, image and sound.